-Rositha has more than 20 years experience, having worked with Taiwan’s legislature since 1994.
+Rositha has more than 20 years experience in Taiwan’s public policy environment, having worked with Taiwan’s legislature since 1994.
 With her expertise, she can assist with and resolve differences and disputes with the legislative and administrative branches of government for local and international corporations working in different sectors.

-Over the years, Rositha has established a strong relationship with high ranking officers with all political parties and the media in Taiwan.
+Over the years, Rositha has established a strong relationship with high ranking officers with all political parties and the media.
 Since 1999, she has worked with Taiwan’s copyright legislation and was involved in lobbying the legislature to pass Taiwan’s bill for intellectual property protection.

-Besides a long history of working with the International Federation of the Phonographic Industry, Rositha also assisted the Motion Picture Association of America establish a Copyright foundation office in Taiwan.
+Besides a long history of working with the International Federation of the Phonographic Industry, Rositha also assisted the Motion Picture Association of America to establish a copyright foundation office in Taiwan.
 After this, she began to work with multinational corporations, including HP and Phillips, on environmental and patent issues.

-Rositha majored in mass media in college, but because of her early involvement in the establishment of new political parties, she has remained deeply involved in this field.
+Rositha majored in mass media in college and she has remained deeply involved in this field through her early involvement in the establishment of new political parties.